The Inherited Intestinal Cancer Syndromes are more commonly known as polyposis and Lynch Syndrome.

 The polyposis syndromes include:

-The hospital department caring for these families is the Polyposis Registry.
-The Lynch Syndrome Families are cared for by the Family Cancer Clinic.
+The hospital department caring for these families is The St Mark’s Centre For Familial Intestinal Cancer (SMCFIC).
 The Family Cancer Clinic is funded by the NHS and the Imperial Cancer Research UK Centre, and is based at St Mark’s Hospital.
 The clinic offers advice to people who have a family history of colorectal or associated cancers, and provides screening, clinical follow-up and counselling.

 History of the Registry